 A divorce addresses several matters aside from the end of the marital relationship and its cause.
 Depending on your circumstances, a divorce will also address issues such as:

-- The division of marital property and debts;
+- The division of marital property and debts

-- Child custody and support, if you share children;
+- Child custody and support if you share children

-- Spousal maintenance or alimony; and
+- Spousal maintenance or alimony

-- Retirement plan or pension distributions.
+- Retirement plan or pension distributions

 The above issues are often what separate contested and uncontested divorces.
 In an uncontested divorce, the spouses agree to all the major issues listed above.
 In other words, the couple has worked everything out and does not need a judge to decide for them.